chef-boneyard/chef-web-docs-2016/includes_dsl_recipe/includes_dsl_recipe_helper_windows_platform.rst

    variable_name = Chef::ReservedNames::Win32::Version.new

-Then use the variable to define specific behaviors for specific |windows| platform versions.
+And then use this variable to define specific behaviors for specific |windows| platform versions.
 For example:

 .. code-block:: ruby